Return to Solid Waste home

 Add fresh green material, water and turn pile.

-|Too much green material (food or
+| Too much green material (food or

-grass clippings) Food scraps exposed
+grass clippings) Food scraps

 Material not compostable